Runaway Love (Ludacris song): Writing and composition

 "Runaway Love" was written by Ludacris, Keri Hilson, Polow da Don, Doug E. Fresh, and Slick Rick, while production was handled by Polow da Don.
 The song contains a sample from the 1985 single "La Di Da Di" by Doug E. Fresh & Slick Rick.
 It was recorded by Jason Monroy at The Ludaplex and Dan Cheung at Right Track–Sound on Sound Recording – recording studios in Atlanta, Georgia and New York City respectively.
-During the recording of "Runaway Love", guitars and bass instruments were played by Mike Hartnett, and Jason Monroy and J.R.
-Rotem provided keyboards.
+During the recording of "Runaway Love", guitars and bass instruments were played by Mike Hartnett, and Jason Monroy and J. R. Rotem provided keyboards.
 As well as partly writing the song, Hilson provides background vocals, although she is not credited as having appeared on the song.
 The mix was carried out by Phil Tan at The Tanning Booth, Soapbox Studios, with additional engineering provided by Josh Houghkirk.
 The song was mastered by Bernie Grundman at Bernie Grundman Mastering.

-Song information
+Lyrical content

-Each of the three verses of a fictional account telling the troubles in the lives of three runaway female preadolescents; nine-year-old Lisa, ten-year-old Nicole, and eleven-year-old Erika each ending up running away to escape each of her own problems.
+Each of the three verses provides a fictional account of the troubles faced by a different runaway female preadolescent: nine-year-old Lisa, ten-year-old Nicole, and eleven-year-old Erika, all of whom end up running away to escape their individual problems.

 A brief, commonly used sample of Slick Rick saying "Like this" appears in the beginning and at approximately 1:08 in the song.
 At the end of the song, Ludacris expresses that he feels like running away himself sometimes.